 Readily available tools:

-Except for professional tools like key extractors, you can also use various tools that are readily available in your household.
+Except for professional tools like key extractors, you can also use various tools readily available in your household.
 You have to use them correctly, and they’ll do the job.
 Some of them are mentioned below.

 Needle nose pliers